TownOfBrookline/general_bylaws/ARTICLE 03/ARTICLE 03.07.md

 schematic design studies for the project, a cost estimate for the project (including life-cycle costs), and any special studies which the Commission and the Using Agency jointly recommend.
+The work of the consultant shall consider the investigation, cost-benefit analysis, and recommendation of appropriate options that address the environmental and sustainability goals and objectives outlined in paragraph (a) above.
 Upon the appropriation of such funds, the consultant shall be selected in accordance with Step 3.

 (c) Step 3:    The Selectmen shall appoint a committee of seven members (the "Committee"), of whom three shall be